HEP-PBSP/colibri/README.md

 ```

-to verify that the installation went trough
+to verify that the installation went through

 ```bash
 python -c "import colibri; print(colibri.__version__)"